What Is The Equation For A Perpendicular Line

 Data Visualization and Analytics

 In data visualization, perpendicular lines play a role in creating orthogonal projections, which are used to represent multi-dimensional data in a two-dimensional space.
-By ensuring that axes are perpendicular, analysts can create visualizations that accurately reflect the relationships between different variables without introducing distortion.
+Even so, by ensuring that axes are perpendicular, analysts can create visualizations that accurately reflect the relationships between different variables without introducing distortion.
 This is particularly useful in fields like statistics and machine learning, where visualizing complex data sets is essential for identifying patterns and trends.

 Educational Approaches